 The second trick for getting your dog trained quickly is dog play tricks.
 You can tell your pup what he needs to do by playing games with him and letting him win against other dogs who have already learned how to play tricks.

-Dogs tend to love playing games and will perform them over and over again while you watch quietly from the side.
-This method takes some initial practice but will soon become fun for both of you – make sure your pups aren't too tired though!
+Dogs tend to love playing games and will perform them repeatedly while you watch quietly from the side.
+This method takes some initial practice but will soon become fun for both of you – make sure your pups aren't too tired!

 You'll Need A Lot Of Patience To Train Your Dog

 To start, you’ll need to be patient with your dog.
-By giving him a lot of love and attention, he will likely benefit from the routine.
+He will likely benefit from the routine by giving him a lot of love and attention.
 In time, your dog will become more familiar with what you want to do and what he needs to do to get it done.

 Some Methods That Can Work For Training Puppies And Adult Dogs